Our Background

 Westport Veterinary Clinic is a locally owned practice with a strong commitment to giving the best possible care to your pets.

-We have been treating your pets for nearly 30 years, starting as a mixed practice with David Porteous as Head Vet.
-David worked hard to create a loyal client base and first class reputation and today we continue to develop these.
+We have been treating your pets for nearly 30 years, starting as a mixed practice in Linlithgow with David Porteous as Head Vet.
+David worked hard to create a loyal client base and first class reputation and today we are proud to continue this legacy.

-In 2013 ,the clinic became a dedicated “small animal” vets allowing us to significantly increase the level of care we give our patients.
-We used this opportunity to upgrade our clinic and equipment and are continuously re-investing in our practice.
+In 2013 ,the decision was made to focus on treating small animals only, allowing us to significantly increase the level of care we could provide to these patients.
+We used this opportunity to upgrade the original clinic site in Linlithgow with new equipment and facilities.

-In 2018, we had the opportunity to buy Capital Vets in South Queensferry and Drumbrae Vets in Edinburgh after Gerry, the original owner retired.
-This meant we could move our South Queensferry branch into the purpose built practice in The Loan, increasing our capabilities for our clients in South Queensferry and Edinburgh.
+In 2018, we had the opportunity to buy Capital Vets in South Queensferry and Drumbrae Vets in Edinburgh after Gerry, the original owner, retired.
+This meant we could move our South Queensferry branch into the purpose built practice in The Loan, increasing our capabilities for our clients in South Queensferry and providing a more local site for our Edinburgh clients.

-Westport Veterinary Clinic boasts dedicated dog and cat wards, recovery kennels, digital x- ray (including dental), endoscope, ultrasound, full sterile theatre, laboratory, and a complete, advanced, soft tissue surgical and orthopaedic operating kit.
-However, our real strength lies in the brilliant and knowledgeable vets and nurses who bring a wealth of experience to Westport Veterinary Clinic.
+Our real strength however lies in the brilliant and knowledgeable vets and nurses who bring a wealth of experience to Westport Veterinary Clinic.

 Westport Vets is owned and run by Company Director and Veterinary Surgeon Stuart McMorrow